att/ast/README.md

 meson test
 ```

-If your system has an old version of Meson you may may need to run `mesontest`
+If your system has an old version of Meson you may need to run `mesontest`
 (notice the missing space).

-To run a specific unit test simply append it's name minute the `.sh` script
+To run a specific unit test simply append it's name minus the `.sh` script
 suffix.
 For example,

 ```